Explore the science of life from minute strands of DNA to complex ecosystems that stretch for miles and miles.

 As an environmental biology major you’ll experience:

-    - Degree programs in biology, cell and molecular biology or environmental biology
+- Degree programs in cell and molecular biology or biology

-    - Courses in zoology, anatomy and physiology, conservation, ecology, biochemistry, microbiology, genetics, and marine biology just to name a few
+- Courses in zoology, anatomy and physiology, conservation, ecology, biochemistry, microbiology, genetics, neurobiology just to name a few

 - Opportunities for local, national, and international field studies

 - State-of-the-art laboratory and research facilities, including an electron microscopy suite, 1,400-liter marine aquaria, fully equipped human physiology lab, BSL-2 Microbiology and Genetics labs, museum and specimen room, and rooftop greenhouse